Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

-The main difference between the two networks, and the claim to fame for Infolinks, is that as its name suggests, they pioneered the “link-driven ad.”
+The main difference between the two platforms, and the claim to fame for Infolinks, is that as its name suggests, they pioneered the “link-driven ad.”

 Although they support standard banner display ads, their primary ad mode is to place a link with a double underline on certain keywords on your pages which click through to an ad that’s contextual with those keywords.

-In fact, this network can work in conjunction with Google AdSense (i.e. through a combination of banner ads and link ads) thus allowing you to monetize visitors through both platforms concurrently.
+In fact, this platform can work in conjunction with Google AdSense (i.e. through a combination of banner ads and link ads) thus allowing you to monetize visitors through both platforms concurrently.